ic2019/SQLAlchemy-Flask-Challenge/README.md

  ```

-  * Which station has the highest number of observations?
+  * Which station has the highest number of temperature observations?

   ```
   USC00519281